Energy Storage: Frequently Asked Questions

 What do we mean by Energy Storage Resources (ESRs)?

 ESRs are capable of receiving energy from the electric grid, and storing it for later injection back onto the grid.
-ESR technology includes grid-scale battery systems, pumped hydropower, fuel cells and flywheels (a device that stores rotational energy in a spinning wheel, generating power by resisting changes in speed).
+ESR technology includes grid-scale battery systems, pumped hydropower and flywheels (a device that stores rotational energy in a spinning wheel, generating power by resisting changes in speed).
 We have implemented landmark changes in our electricity markets to make it easier for ESRs to provide both energy and capacity to the electric grid.
 ESRs can also help grow renewable resources.

 What are the benefits of energy storage?

-Since grid operators must balance generation and consumption, the ability to store energy creates added flexibility for grid operators to use generation and transmission resources more efficiently by charging storage devices at times of low demand for later injection during times of high demand.
+Since grid operators must balance generation and consumption, the ability to store energy has the potential to add flexibility for grid operators to use generation and transmission resources more efficiently.
 Advances in technology and support from public policy have made energy storage more common and less expensive, creating greater potential for storage to support grid reliability and efficiency.
-Fully capturing these potential benefits requires developing comprehensive rules and capabilities to integrate storage resources into the NYISO’s markets.
+Fully capturing these potential benefits required developing comprehensive rules and capabilities to integrate storage resources into the NYISO’s markets.
 Energy storage provides a path to increased renewables, thanks to the ability to store energy and offset the intermittency of renewable generation.
 Storage resources, along with other technologies and innovations, will play a significant role in meeting state clean energy mandates.

 How do ESRs help with integrating renewable resources onto the grid?